 #5.
 Invite people who’ve liked your posts to like your page now

 Like every other social media marketer, I’d always look to make the most out of each Facebook post that goes live on my brand’s page.
-One such feature (that many marketers miss) is to invite people who’ve already engaged with your post in the past but have not yet liked your page.
+One such feature (that many marketers miss) is inviting people who’ve already engaged with your post but have not yet liked your page.
 You can directly send invites from a hidden option in your Facebook post.

 How do you get to this feature?